andersonfrailey/UBI_LaTex/paper.md

 % Section 7 (F)
 \section{Tax and Welfare/Transfer Repeal with UBI for 21 Plus}
 This section impliments a UBI limited to those 21 and above.
-Using the goal of revenue neutrality after accounting for taxes on the additional income, we found that a UBI of \ffurad{} could be given to all 21 and above.
+Using the goal of revenue neutrality after accounting for taxes on the additional income, we found that a UBI of \fuog{} could be given to all 21 and above.

 Unlike when the UBI was given to all above $18$, the additional tax liabilities offset any drop in liabilities resulting from the loss of taxable benefits, so no tax units see a cut in taxes.
 As with the previously discussed reforms, the progressivity of the tax effects is still maintained despite large marginal tax rate increases in the bottom percentiles.